brycemcd/brycemcd.github.io/_posts/2015-07-05-plotting-user-retention-curves-in-R.md

 This post was inspired by Dan Croak ([@croaky](https://twitter.com/Croaky)) over at [The Giant Robots Blog](https://robots.thoughtbot.com/create-a-retention-curve-with-mixpanel-and-google-sheets).
-His approach to user retention is spot on and his walk through for user retention graphs are very useful for building consumer facing product.
+His approach to user retention is spot-on and his walk through for user retention graphs are very useful for building a consumer facing product.

 [I tweeted](https://twitter.com/brycemcd/status/617433218627858432) that
 a user retention curve is easier to explain to other people in the